 This project will tell the stories of how young people innovate endegenous democratic practices in Ethiopia.
 To conduct this project, I will be working with Sewit Haileselassie Tadesse, and gather stories, songs, drama pieces and daily life practices through photography and videography.

-The project is funded by the Global Research Network on Parliament and People, hosted by the Earuyan Sollution and Life & Peace Institute in Ethiopia.
+The project is funded by the Global Research Network on Parliament and People.

 For more information:

 This report visualizes how youth-led peacebuilding looks in action.
 For the report, I conducted four weeks of field research in Sri Lanka in August 2018.
 While in Sri Lanka, I worked with and was supported by a number of young peace workers in urban and rural settings throughout the country.
 The importance of this report lies in its ability to capture the voices of young people in their everyday settings.
 I find the audiovisual presentation of everyday youth peacebuilding activities challenges institutionally driven traditional notions of peacebuilding.
 The report provides a variety of youth-led peacebuilding examples, including a young man's ability to influence postwar resettlement processes and a young women's struggle against gentrification to protect safe and peaceful spaces for marginalized communities residing in Colombo, the capital city of Sri Lanka.

 Mapping Youth Participation in Peace Processes | Co-Author

 I have conducted research and co-authored a policy paper on youth participation and inclusion in peace processes, with Irena Grizelj, for the Office of the Secretary Generals Envoy on Youth at the United Nations Headquarters in New York.
 The aim of the project was to map and assess the forms of young people’s participation in peace processes.